MicrosoftDocs/learn/learn-pr/wwl-data-ai/analyze-receipts-form-recognizer/includes/2-document-intelligence-capabilities.md

 Document intelligence relies on machine learning models that are trained to recognize data in text.
-The ability to extract text, layout, and key-value pairs are known as *document analysis*.
+The ability to extract text, layout, and key-value pairs is known as *document analysis*.
 Document analysis provides locations of text on a page identified by bounding box coordinates.

 ![A screenshot of a scanned receipt for the purchase of a Surface Pro and a Surface Pen.](../media/contoso-receipt-small.png)